VillePihlava/nri-plugins/benchmarking/README.md

 ## How to setup tracing

 * https://github.com/containerd/containerd/blob/main/docs/tracing.md
-* Use port 30001 instead of 4318 when configuring the container runtime for otlp with http
+* Use port 30318 instead of 4318 when configuring the container runtime for otlp with http
+* Use port 30317 instead of 4317 when configuring the container runtime for otlp with grpc